19th Tennessee Infantry Regiment: Vicksburg

 On May 22, 1862, Beauregard's army boarded trains for Tupelo as the 19th covered their withdrawal.
 The 19th followed on June 2 and arrived at Vicksburg on July 1.

 Union gunboats on the Mississippi River were starting to threaten the town and the troops were garrisoned there as protection.
 The men of the 19th found the town charming and the people welcomed the soldiers at first.
 Soon, the soldiers were not as welcome as food ran low and the soldiers' presence began to draw fire on civilian positions.
 The soldiers' water source became contaminated and disease ran rampant with epidemics of measles, malaria, and dysentery among others.
 The ranks were severely depleted by death and disease, and a number of soldiers received medical discharges.

-In late July, the Yankees ceased fire for the time being and the first assault of Vicksburg was over.
+In late July, the Unionists ceased fire for the time being and the first assault of Vicksburg was over.
 Later on, when the Union gunboats resumed and the town was under siege, soldiers and civilians had to resort to eating rats and mule meat to survive.